alexsegura/pan/README.markdown

 NEW !
 Base theme
 ----------------

-{pan} now features a base theme, in the /themes folder.

-The theme is based on [Twitter Bootstap](http://twitter.github.com/bootstrap/)
+To demonstrate how it works, {pan} now comes with a theme, based on [Twitter Bootstap](http://twitter.github.com/bootstrap/)

+A live demo of the theme can be seen [here](http://www.zktk.org/pan/)

+More than a demo, this theme aims to become a community-driven template

+**Share your best practices**

 Template streams
 ----------------